urohith17/ticket-booking/train ticket booking system/readme.txt

-change server name , username,password in connnect.php and run trains.sql after creating a database named trains to total database.
+Run trains.sql to create a mysql database named trains in phpmyadmin.
+Change server name,username,password in connnect.php to connect to your phpmyadmin.
+If you want a quick look into the website without registering use username:user and password:user1 Admin page username: admin password:admin1